EHS-PWD/hce-u02-l10/README.md

 1. **Set Up Your New Project:**

-   - Create a new folder called `user-table-project` inside of your `unit02 - cw` folder.
-   - Inside this folder, create a new HTML file named `index.html`.
+   - Create a new HTML file named `tables.html`.
    - Use the following starter HTML structure:

      ```html